kri-pa08/Animated-Coffee-Shop-Website/README.md

-Animcoffee shop website with HTML CSS and JavaScript
+Anmcoffee shop website with HTML CSS and JavaScript